Explore health content from A to Z.

 Shower as needed.
-But avoid baths, swimming pools, and hot tubs for 2 weeks after going home.
+But avoid baths, swimming pools, and hot tubs for 1 to 2 weeks after going home.
 This helps prevent infection of the incision site.

 Keep the incision clean and dry.
 Wash the incision gently with mild soap and warm water.
 Then gently pat the incision dry with a towel.

 Follow your doctor’s instructions about caring for the dressing covering your incisions.